 The conclusion is exciting as it offers the potential for the conventional SEM to be additionally used for surface imaging with Auger electrons, under carefully defined conditions.
-Applications in semiconductor QC, materials corrosion and Li-based battery/polymer research come immediately to mind.
-Further studies are in progress and will be reported on.
-[5]
+Potential applications include semiconductor QC, materials corrosion and Li-based battery/polymer research.
+Further studies are in progress and will be reported on [4][5].